martinmosegaard/fogbugz-commands/README.md

 ## Setup

+You need to configure the login information.

+Either set environment variables:

+    FOGBUGZ_EMAIL=you@company.com
+    FOGBUGZ_SERVER=company.fogbugz.com

+(and optionally `FOGBUGZ_PASSWORD` if you feel like it)

-Create a file in your home directory called `.fogbugz.yml`.
-Provide the following content used for login:
+Or create a file in your home directory called `.fogbugz.yml` with this content:

     email: you@company.com
     server: company.fogbugz.com